 Vaccines: History, Science, Policy (Gen Ed 1175)

-HGHI Interim Faculty Director Dr. Allan Brandt and HGHI Associate Faculty Director Dr. Ingrid Katz will be joining Dr. Galit Alter to offer a new Gen Ed course “Vaccines: History, Science, Policy (Gen Ed 1175)” this fall.
-The course will take a deep dive into the history, science, and policy issues that have defined this public health tool.
+Former HGHI Interim Faculty Director Dr. Allan Brandt and HGHI Associate Faculty Director Dr. Ingrid Katz have joined Dr. Galit Alter to offer a new Gen Ed course “Vaccines: History, Science, Policy (Gen Ed 1175)“.
+The course takes a deep dive into the history, science, and policy issues that have defined this public health tool.
 Read the full course description below: